-- (a) The symbols in Table 12 must be used for survey marks. - (b) When a survey mark serves more than one purpose, a symbol higher up the table takes precedence over a symbol below it. - (c) The symbol for a disturbed survey mark in its disturbed 'new' position must be the same as that for a new mark. - (d) The symbol for a renewed survey mark must be the same as that for an old mark.
+- (a) The symbols in Table 12 must be used for survey marks. - (b) When a survey mark serves more than one purpose, a symbol higher up the table takes precedence over a symbol below it. - (c) The symbol for a reinstated mark or a disturbed survey mark in its disturbed 'new' position must be the same as that for a new mark. - (d) The symbol for a renewed survey mark must be the same as that for an old mark.